 The revised settlement requires the approval of the Federal Court of Australia before it can take effect.

 Copies of the Deed of Settlement and the Supplementary Deed (together, the Deeds) which set out the terms of the settlement can be found on the Levitt Robinson Web site at www.levittrobinson.com, and accessed using the PIN [INSERT].
-If your copy of this notice of settlement (Second Settlement Notice) does not contain a PIN to allow access to the Deeds or the Revised Settlement Scheme then you may obtain a PIN by telephoning the offices of Levitt Robinson on (02) 9286-3133 who will provide you with the necessary PIN.
+If your copy of this notice of settlement (Amended Second Settlement Notice) does not contain a PIN to allow access to the Deeds or the Second Revised Settlement Scheme then you may obtain a PIN by telephoning the offices of Levitt Robinson on (02) 9286-3133 who will provide you with the necessary PIN.
 It may be necessary for you to provide some information to show you are a Group Member in order to obtain a PIN.
 If you do not have access to the internet a copy of this document may be provided to you by telephoning the offices of Levitt Robinson on the following number (02) 9286-3133.

 Subject to the terms of the Deeds, the parties have agreed that the claims by Mrs Richards and the Group Members will be settled in return for payment by Macquarie of $82.5 million inclusive of interest and costs (Settlement Sum).